gto76/python-cheatsheet/README.md

 * **`'<'` - little-endian**
 * **`'>'` - big-endian**

 #### Use capital letter for unsigned type.
-Standard size in brackets:
+Standard sizes are in brackets:
 * **`'x'` - pad byte**
 * **`'c'` - char (1)**
 * **`'h'` - short (2)**